sde6/IPNDMemoryGame/README.md

 -Open MemoryGame.html in a browser

 Summary:
-This Memory game was a project for the front end section of Udacity's into to programming nano degree
+This Memory game was a project for the front end section of Udacity's intro to programming nano degree

 File Description:
 MemoryGame.html - webpage structure for game